 Action Step: Visit your local library and ask the librarian to recommend their favorite book in a genre you usually avoid.
 Commit to reading at least half of it before making a judgment.

 I remember the first time I let a barber take control of my hairstyle.
 The result?
 A renewed sense of confidence and a fresh perspective on how others see me.
 A new haircut from a professional can not only revamp your look but also give you a psychological lift.

 Action Step: Schedule an appointment with a reputable hairdresser or barber.
 When you get there, ask them to give you the haircut they think would look best on you.
 Trust the process!

 Switch up your routine just a little!
 For instance, if you regularly eat alone at your cubicle instead of with your colleagues, try moving to a public table and eating alone.
 If you’re comfortable enough, you might even want to try and invite your colleagues over for a lunch chat or scope out a new restaurant venue.

-Action Step: Find that one tiny thing you can do to make a more significant difference and break out of your comfort zone!
+Action Step: Find that one tiny thing you can do to make a bigger difference and break out of your comfort zone!

 Action Step: Aim to say 3 “Yeses” per day.
-If you still have some to say at the end of the day, say yes to quick things you want to do to improve yourself.
-Reading a few pages from your favorite book or doing ten minutes of meditation are a couple examples.
+If, at the end of the day, you still have some to say, say yes to quick things you want to do to improve yourself—like reading a few pages from your favorite book or doing ten minutes of meditation.